ryangBUAA/Videos/README.md

 This database contains 89 videos.

-Due to the space limitation, only bin files compressed at QP = 32 by HEVC are uploaded here.
+Due to the space limitation, only bin files compressed by HEVC at QP = 32 are uploaded here.

-To access the raw videos, please contact yangren@buaa.edu.cn
+To access the raw videos, please contact yangren@buaa.edu.cn.

 Best wishes.